dice-project/DICE-Deployment-Service/doc/AdminGuide.md

 Now we must configure the service.

-## DICE deployment service configuration
+## DICE deployment command line client configuration

-DICE deployment service is managed using command line tool `dice-deploy-cli` that is available in `tools` subfolder.
+DICE deployment service is managed and used through RESTful interface calls.
+The command line tool `dice-deploy-cli` uses these interfaces and is available in `tools` subfolder.
 Complete usage instructions are available in [user guide](UserGuide.md#command-line-tool-action-reference), but for the sake of completeness, we will describe the commands that we need in this document also.